Subtly spiced with cardamom and nutmeg, this Rustic Nectarine Cake highlights the succulent sweetness of summer stone fruit.

 Summer’s calling.
 Let’s have our cake and eat it, too.

 There’s no need to peel the nectarines for this cake, but the last time I made it, most of the skin fell off of its own accord I arranged fruit slices.
 If the peel sticks stubbornly, leave it intact.
 You won’t notice it a bit.
 Adapted from my mom’s berry cake recipe.

-- 1 cup granulated sugar, plus 1 tablespoon, divided
+- 1 cup + 1 tablespoon granulated sugar divided

 - 1 teaspoon vanilla extract

 - 1 cup unbleached all-purpose flour

 - 1/2 teaspoon + 1/8 teaspoon cardamom divided